AbhinavRudra/SIG-AI-HUB/MACHINE_LEARNING_PROJECTS/SUPERVISED_LEARNING_PROJECTS/Speech_Emotion_Recognition_Random_Forest_Model/README.md

 # Sound Emotion Recognition

 ## Project Description
-A simple Sound Emotion Recognition classifier using ravsess dataset.The model used to build the classifier is Random Forest
+A simple Sound Emotion Recognition classifier using ravsess dataset.The model used to build the classifier is Random Forest,and it uses Streamlit UI for implimentation

 ## Streamlit UI
 ## Installation